 Flash contest: win free ticket to see Yamanaka & friends in SFO

-shinya yamanakaOn November 15th the 2013 World Alliance Forum “Future of Stem Cells” will be held in San Francisco.
+shinya yamanakaOn November 15th the 2013 World Alliance Forum “Future of Stem Cells” will be held in San Francisco and Yamanaka will be there.

 It looks to be an awesome meeting.